VectorZeroAI/ZeroChat/README.md

 ---

 This prototype should only have ZeroContextMemory.py and the core loop.
-Everything else will be added in the next versions.